For an accessible version or to translate, visit:

 Body checking

-...(e.g. not checking your body until after work) if elimination feels too challenging a first step.
+For example, not checking body until the evening, if elimination feels too challenging as a first step.

 Add another top tip

-Encourage your young person so select the top tips they will work on this week
+Encourage your young person to select the top tips they will work on this week.

 Reducing anxiety